Recommended Action Steps

 - Emphasize individual growth and development and integrate this focus with the creation and execution of IDPs (Individual Development Plans).

 - Take Action.
-Create a new vision for your performance enhancement environment and develop a detailed plan for achieving it.
-The plan will range from simple to complex depending on your current state but will likely include 2 very important elements:
+Create a new vision for your performance management environment and develop a detailed plan for achieving it.
+The plan will range from simple to complex depending on your current state but will likely include two very important steps:

 - For managers and leaders at all levels to be more effective workplace performance coaches so they feel competent and comfortable coaching others whenever needed.